 **I’ve read of people using crockpots.
 You should place a towel on the crockpot bottom, put the jars with tight covers in the crockpot, and add water to half way up the jars.
 Put on the lowest setting for 12-24 hours.
 I’ve also read of people using yogurt makers in a similar way.
 These versions just need to make sure the heat is LOW.

 Other tips for your Dandelion Infused Oil:

-**Make sure to label your jars with the name and when you made it (otherwise you will end up like me: finding dusty jars of liquid and no idea what it is!).
+**Make sure to label your jars with the name and when you made it (otherwise you will end up like me: finding dusty jars of infused oils and no idea what they are!).
 You certainly don’t want to get your jars mixed up, plus, it helps you know when the oil might be expired.

 **Keep your Infused Oil in a cool, dark place.
 Most infused oils will last for a year or perhaps even longer, if stored correctly.
 If it begins to smell bad, it might have gone rancid, and it’s time to throw it away and make a new batch (but really, I’m sure you will use it up before the year is done!).